lclrc/vim-wintabs/README.md

 # FAQ

-Q: Does wintabs support Powerline fonts?

-A: Yes.
-The [vim-wintabs-powerline plugin](https://github.com/zefei/vim-wintabs-powerline) provides a set of renderers for using Powerline fonts with wintabs.

 Q: Does wintabs support Vim sessions?

 A: Yes, as long as your `sessionoptions` contains `"globals"`.
 Wintabs also supports [xolox/vim-session](https://github.com/xolox/vim-session) out of the box.

-Q: Does wintabs work with statusline/tabline plugins like airline?

-A: Wintabs can work reasonably well with statusline/tabline plugins as long as you load wintabs after other plugins.

 # License